gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-18-move-files
+For any subdirectories that have only one file (e.g. season had an actions subdirectory) move that file up to its parent directory and remove the subdirectory.

 ## step-17-add-first-time-player
 The add first time player to a game modal dialog, when submitted, now calls the server